Crafts for KidsDiary

 Starting strong

-I started out using individual colours one at a time but soon I began to experiment with different colour combinations.
-This quickly turned into a swirl of colours on my paper plate.
-It was so pretty and the results I got were not always what I expected.
+I started out using individual colors one at a time, but soon I began to experiment with different color combinations.
+This quickly turned into a swirl of colors on my paper plate.
+It was so pretty, and the results I got were not always what I expected.

 Soon my clean brush handle began to drip with paint.
-This accident led to inspiration and I quickly began to use the brush to apply paint to one of my hands.
-With just a bit of guidance from Mommy, my paint coloured hand found its way to the paper and so my painting project evolved to finger painting.
+This accident led to inspiration, and I quickly began to use the brush to apply paint to one of my hands.
+With just a bit of guidance from Mommy, my paint-colored hand found its way to the paper, and so my painting project evolved to finger painting.

 Toddler Peachy finger painting